RAF Talbenny: 304 Polish Squadron

 No. 304 Polish Bomber Squadron, known as No. 304 (Land of Silesia) Polish Bomber Squadron, was a Polish World War II bomber unit, which fought alongside the Royal Air Force.
 The squadron was equipped with Vickers Wellington IC aircraft.

 Based out of the satellite airfield of RAF Dale, it worked alongside No. 311 Squadron RAF in the anti-shipping and anti-submarine warfare roles.
 It operated out of RAF Talbenny between 3 and 30 December 1942, while work took place on the runways at the squadron's home airfield.

 Ferry Flight Operations

-When No. 3 Overseas Aircraft Despatch Unit RAF arrived a RAF Talbenny in July 1944 its role was to fetch aircraft from other Aircraft Preparation Units and return to RAF Talbenny for No. 303 Ferry Training Unit RAF, enabling the latter unit to have the aircraft available at the air base for departure.
+When No. 3 Overseas Aircraft Despatch Unit RAF arrived an RAF Talbenny in July 1944 its role was to fetch aircraft from other Aircraft Preparation Units and return to RAF Talbenny for No. 303 Ferry Training Unit RAF, enabling the latter unit to have the aircraft available at the air base for departure.
 No. 303 Ferry Training Unit RAF became No. 11 Ferry Unit RAF with the unit's role hardly altering and No. 3 Overseas Aircraft Despatch Unit RAF merged into the new Ferry Unit.